Midnight City: Music video

 A music video for "Midnight City", directed by Fleur & Manu, was released on 17 October 2011.
 The video features telekinetic children who escape a federal facility and test their powers in an abandoned factory.
 The video is the first part of a trilogy which continues in the video for "Reunion" and is concluded in the video for "Wait".

 According to M83, the video is a tribute to Akira, Village of the Damned, and Close Encounters of the Third Kind.

 The orphanage from which the children escape was filmed at the Orphelinat Saint-Philippe in Meudon.

 The warehouse where they try their power is the Hangar Y, also in Meudon.

 The final scene where the children hold hands together as they watch the sun sets was shot on a rooftop of the "Indy bowling Paris La chapelle" in Porte de la Chapelle, in Paris.

-The video had over 376 million views on YouTube as of 2 August 2022.
+The video has over 490 million views on YouTube as of January 27, 2025.